thor314/wuncloak/README.md

----
-creation-date: 2022-11-03
-publish: true
-audience: all
-completion: .8
-tags: type/meta
----
 # README
 Welcome to Uncloak, a community-maintained knowledge wiki experiment, aiming to increase the accessibility of cryptography for developers, researchers, and everyone else.

 Our approach to knowledge organization attempts to incorporate basic ideas about how knowledge is constructed by representing links between concepts as connections between nodes in a graph.
 We believe this approach may help to clarify how to approach cryptography as a field for readers of all levels, while aiming to maintain a high standard for what information is relevant for different audiences.

 Uncloak is currently working on two projects: the [cryptography wiki at uncloak.org](https://uncloak.org), which we're soliciting [help with via PRs to our Github](https://github.com/thor314/uncloak), and weekly study groups.
-Our first study group on [[course-Rust Cryptography Engineering Study Group Syllabus|Cryptography Engineering with Rust]] launched November 18, 2022, and there are plans for further study groups in the works.
+Our first study group on [Cryptography Engineering with Rust](https://wiki.uncloak.com/Rust Cryptography Engineering Study Group Syllabus) launched November 18, 2022, and there are plans for further study groups in the works.

 The site will initially focus on generating content directed at cryptography learners and developers in cryptography engineering and zero knowledge, as we see these fields as most lacking in resources.
 Where there are already decent existing resources (Wikipedia pages, blog posts, etc.), the site will aim to link to them, while we expand content in target areas where the need is greater.
 These stubs are great candidates for first-time-contributions.